wp-plugins/facelift-image-replacement/trunk/facelift/fonts/README.txt

-All fonts included with facelift were retrieved from http://openfontlibrary.org/.
+All fonts included with Facelift were retrieved from http://openfontlibrary.org/.

 Things you should know about the included fonts: